 Like I mentioned above, the dBFS scale is kind of like a system of comparison or a standard by which people are measuring something.

-For example, a speaker system might be able to generate 50 W without blowing a speaker, while another one might be able to go to 200W.
+For example, a speaker system like this iLoud MTM system from ZZounds (one of my favorites) might be able to generate 50 W without blowing a speaker, while another one might be able to go to 200W.

 For that reason, it makes sense to have a full-scale system that way we can communicate how much fits between each system.